jara001/f1tenth-rules/rules_v3.md

 ## Eligibility

-The team is eligible attend the competition as long as:
+The team is eligible to attend the competition as long as:

 - Registration fee is paid.
 - Registration is confirmed by the organizers.
+- All required forms and materials are sent to the organizers by the given deadline.
 - If applicable, the car does not differ from the submitted hardware list.